TITLE 68: PROFESSIONS AND OCCUPATIONS

 3) When there appears to be a lack of compliance with CE requirements, an applicant shall be notified in writing and may request an interview with the Board.
 At that time the Board may recommend that steps be taken to begin formal disciplinary proceedings as required by Section 10-65 of the Illinois Administrative Procedure Act [5 ILCS 100/10-65].

 2) If a licensee fails to submit an out of state CE approval form within the required time frame, late approval may be obtained by submitting the approval request form with the $25 processing fee plus a $10 per hour late fee not to exceed $150.
-The Board shall review and recommend approval and disapproval of the program using the criteria set forth in subsection (c)(3) of this Section.
+The Board shall review and recommend approval and disapproval of the program using the criteria set forth in subsection (c)(3).

 f) Waiver of CE Requirements